⚖️ Legal update — as of June 29, 2026

 - United Arab Emirates

-- West Bank and Gaza (Palestine) (Also subject to travel ban + hold + re-review)
+- West Bank and Gaza (Palestine) (Also subject to entry ban + hold + re-review)

 Other Consular Disruptions (1)